6 Proven Tips to Save Money During the Festival Season

 Repair over Replace

-The ease of shopping, thanks to online retailers and the EMI concept, has made us forget the concept of repair.
-An item breaks more than two times and we render it unfit for use.
+The ease of shopping, thanks to online retailers and the EMI concept, has made us forget the repair concept.
+If an item breaks more than two times, we render it unfit for use.

-Agreed, some things need replacement after they have served their purpose.
-Yet, a few others could easily be repaired to save a few extra bucks at no or little inconvenience.
+I agree; some things need replacement after they have served their purpose.
+Yet, a few others could easily be repaired to save a few extra bucks at no or minor inconvenience.

 Try sifting through your house to divide the items into two categories.
-One that needs absolute replacement and the other which could work fine after mild repairs.
+One needs absolute replacement, and the other could work fine after mild repairs.
 Here, you pocketed a few more pennies this festival season.

 Conclusion

-This festival season is much awaited as we are fresh out of the woods of the pandemic.
+This festival season is much awaited as we are fresh out of the pandemic’s grip.
 After two years of precautions, we want to have a great Diwali this year.
-The retailers are ready to have a great festival season too to cover up their past losses.
+The retailers are also ready to have a great festival season to cover up their past losses.

 To keep reading more on personal finance, click here!